 In a tweet, the U.S. Mission in Juba said an evacuation flight for Wednesday was full.
 With a dusk-to-dawn curfew in effect, it said the airport would close at 5.30 p.m. locally.

 Britain’s Foreign Office announced the temporary withdrawal of some embassy staff and dependents.

-The move further inflamed deep tensions between Kiir's Dinka community and Machar's Nuer community.
+Kiir’s dismissal of his Cabinet in July further inflamed deep tensions between his Dinka community and Machar’s Nuer community.

 South Sudan formally split from Sudan in 2011 after a referendum, following decades of conflict.
 Numerous armed groups remain active in the oil-rich country.